guerzh/tf_weights/README.md

-Note: Note: *not tested on the full test set*; it's only useful for pedagogical purposes.
+Note: Note: *not tested on the full test set*; so only useful for pedagogical purposes.
 Proceed with caution.

 Homepage:
 http://www.cs.toronto.edu/~guerzhoy/tf_alexnet/